 - Driving under the influence of drugs or alcohol

-In the eyes of the court, these actions may be seen as negligent behaviors.
-In many pedestrian accident cases, negligence laws allow us to hold a driver liable and recover compensation.
+In the eyes of the court, these actions will most likely be seen as negligent.
+In many pedestrian accident cases, laws regarding negligence can be used to hold the driver liable for damages.

 For a free legal consultation with a Pedestrian Accident lawyer serving Birmingham, call 800-537-8185